Shatterstar: Sexual orientation

 Shatterstar's co-creator, Rob Liefeld expressed disapproval with Shatterstar not being asexual, saying that Shatterstar was meant to be "asexual, and struggling to understand human behavior."
 Fabian Nicieza stated, "In my final issue, I pretty clearly stated that Shatterstar had no real understanding of sexuality – homo or hetero – and needed to learn about general human nature before he could define his own sexual identity."
 He added that "I had planned to make Shatterstar think he was in love with Rictor, but only because he simply didn't know any better about what love was.
 He would have figured, this is my best friend, I care about him, he cares about me, we spend time together, fight together, laugh together – I guess I must be in love with him."
-Marvel Editor-in-Chief Joe Quesada defended the development, and stated that if Rob Liefeld wanted it changed, he would have to "take it up with the next editor-in-chief".
-Similarly, Peter David also defended the storyline, citing the work of other writers after Rob Liefield's tenure on the character, who hinted at the attraction between the two characters.
-David explained in an interview that he took inspiration from Torchwood character Captain Jack Harkness, whom David describes as "swashbuckling, enthusiastic and sexually curious about anything with a pulse."
+Marvel editor-in-chief Joe Quesada defended the development, and stated that if Liefeld wanted it changed, he would have to "take it up with the next editor-in-chief".
+Peter David also defended the storyline, citing the work of other writers after Liefeld's tenure on the character, who hinted at the attraction between the two characters.
+David explained in an interview that he took inspiration from Torchwood character Jack Harkness, whom David describes as "swashbuckling, enthusiastic and sexually curious about anything with a pulse."
 As such, David's X-Factor sees Shatterstar want to have a sexually open relationship on account of having been (as in Liefeld's stories) sexually and romantically closed off to the world all his life.
-In the letter column to issue 232, a fan criticized David for conflating bisexuality with polyamory, to which David responded that Shatterstar is in fact both bisexual and polyamorous.
+In the letter column to issue 232, a fan criticized David for conflating bisexuality with polyamory, to which David responded that Shatterstar is both bisexual and polyamorous.